First-Year & Transfer Housing

 When will I learn my housing and roommate assignments?

-New incoming student should submit their housing applications by June 10th, 2025.
-Housing and roommate assignments will be created and communicated at the end of June.
+New incoming students should submit their housing applications by December 10th, 2025.
+Housing and roommate assignments will be created and communicated shortly after that.

 When will I move in?

-New incoming first-year (class of 2029) and transfer students will move in on Thursday, August 21st 2025.
-More details, including times, will be available later this Spring.
+New incoming first-year and transfer students should plan to move in on Thursday, January 8th 2026.
+More details, including times, will be available later this Fall.
 Unfortunately, new incoming students cannot arrive earlier than their scheduled Move In Day.

 Where can first-year students live?